0chain/zwalletcli/README.md

 confirmation_chain_length: 3
 EOF
 ```

-To understand more about the config properties, head over [here](https://github.com/0chain/zwalletcli/blob/staging/network/config.yaml).

 3. Run `zwallet` to display the list of supported commands.

 ```sh
 ./zwallet
 ```
 ----
-For detailed steps on the installation, follow any of the following:
+For detailed steps on the installation, follow the guides below:

 - [How to build on Linux/Mac](https://github.com/0chain/zwalletcli/wiki/Build-on-Linux-and-Mac)
 - [How to build on Windows](https://github.com/0chain/zwalletcli/wiki/Build-Windows)